schmelling/clock_evo/open_notebook/2016-11-25-opencon-berlin-wrap-up.md

 ## Wrap Up OpenCon Berlin
 Last week I was back in Berlin for the [OpenCon 2016](http://www.opencon2016.org/opencon_2016_berlin) 'satellite' event.
 It was a great experience with a lot of smart and inspiring people.
-Conference from the open science community are so welcoming compared to the most scientific conferences I've been to.
+Conferences from the Open Science community are so welcoming compared to the most scientific conferences I've been to.
+It is simply amazing.
 The conference was structured into three events.
 Day 1 was a hackathon mainly about reproducibility, but also people from PaperHive, WorldBrain, or the Open Knowledge Maps had some projects to work on.
-Day 2 was a regular conference with talks and break out sessions.
-The last day was a focus group discussion on next steps and ideas about how to put open science to action.
+Day 2 was a "regular" conference with talks and break out sessions.
+The last day was a focus group discussion on next steps and ideas about how to put Open Science to action.

 ### Reproducibility Hackathon
-Prior to the [hackathon](https://github.com/annakrystalli/OpenConBerlin_ReproHack) anyone could [submit papers](https://annakrystalli.shinyapps.io/OpenConBerlin_reprohack/) that where then open for attendance to reproduce during the event.
-In the end 13 papers with different requirements regarding the programming language and difficulty level were submitted.
-The hackathon was great experience and should try to host some myself as a teaching event for reproducibility.
+Prior to the [hackathon](https://github.com/annakrystalli/OpenConBerlin_ReproHack) anyone could [submit papers](https://annakrystalli.shinyapps.io/OpenConBerlin_reprohack/), which were then open for those present to reproduce during the event.
+In the end, 13 papers with different requirements regarding the programming language and difficulty level were submitted.
+The hackathon was great experience and I should try to host some myself as a teaching event for reproducibility.

 We, myself and Tim Korjakow, were trying to reproduce a [paper](http://www.journals.uchicago.edu/doi/10.1086/589889) by [Daniel Falster](https://twitter.com/adaptive_plant).
 This was actually a pretty easy task, because Daniel did a great job writing his code.
 We only need to download the code from [figshare](http://dx.doi.org/10.6084/m9.figshare.1094315), open R, install a package, and run one command to reproduce all of his figures.
 A more comprehensive report can be found in the [issue tracker](https://github.com/annakrystalli/OpenConBerlin_ReproHack/issues/3) or the [etherpad](https://public.etherpad-mozilla.org/p/OpenConBerlin2016_ReproHack_blog).
-The installation of the additional package was not included in his reproduction instructions, however, it was easy to do it ourself.
-Nevertheless, we suggest to add these information to the instructions for others who might struggle with it.
+The installation of the additional package was not included in his reproduction instructions, however, it was easy for us to add it.
+Nevertheless, we suggest to add these information to the instructions for others, who might struggle with it.
 The greatest part of the reproducibility hackathon was that Daniel, even though he was in Australia, got back to us and [added the suggestions](https://github.com/dfalster/Falster_2008_AmNat_offspring_model).
-I was so awesome that it worked so easy and that he responded so quickly and was open for these suggestions.
+It was awesome to see that reproducibility can work so easily and also that Daniel was open for these suggestions.

 Other people also had great experiences with reproducing publications, however, there were also some publications we couldn't reproduce at all.
 It is now planned by [Jon](https://twitter.com/protohedgehog) and [Anna](https://twitter.com/annakrystalli), who organized the hackathon, to write a short article about the experiences and maybe even submit it to [RIO journal](http://riojournal.com/).